Easy Sweet Refrigerator Pickle Recipe

 sliced cucumbers, celery seed in a teaspoon, sugar in a tablespoon on a dark counter

-Step 2: Add sliced cucumbers and all the remaining ingredients to a large container that closes and stir it up a little.
+Step 2: Add sliced cucumbers and all the remaining ingredients to a large container with a lid and stir it up a little.

 Some cucumbers will stick out of the liquid that you added.
 The cucumbers will make a bit more liquid, and they’ll also get a bit softer, allowing them to all fit under the liquid in a day or two.